SMGCommunity/Petari/docs/CHEATSHEET.md

 ![integer to float conversion](http://shibboleet.us.to/smg_decomp_imgs/inttofloat.png)

-This is the result of converting a integer value to a floating point value.
+This is the result of converting an integer value to a floating point value.
 In simpiler words, it's `s32` or `u32` to `f32`.

 ---